 Hotness or heat refers to a chemical reaction and penetration into the plastic surface.
 A drop of some solvents can melt a hole through a piece of plastic in seconds; some will melt or distort delicate or thin pieces.

-Liquid Solvents can be applied using a brush (just make sure it’s not some synthetic plastic bristle that will melt once dipped into the solvent), a quill or a specialized applicator such as the Touch-N-Flow.
+Liquid Solvents can be applied using a brush (just make sure it’s not some synthetic plastic bristle that will melt once dipped into the solvent), a quill, or a specialized applicator such as the Touch-N-Flow.

 Using a liquid solvent to bond plastic parts together is like welding two pieces of metal together.
 It creates the strongest, longest-lasting bond you can have.
 It also allows for consistency in the materials at the seam or joint so shaping and smoothing is trouble free.
-Whereas when using a glue you’re adding a dissimilar material into the mix which will have a different hardness quality, so when you sand or shape, the glue material will remove/shape at a different rate.
+Whereas when using glue you’re adding a dissimilar material into the mix which will have a different hardness quality, so when you sand or shape, the glue material will remove/shape at a different rate.
 You might find yourself sanding away wanted plastic while barely affecting the glue.

 Liquid solvents dry fast!
-If you make a mistake and accidently have a misplaced drop of it on a surface … no fear … just leave it alone until it completely dries.
+If you make a mistake and accidentally have a misplaced drop of it on a surface … no fear … just leave it alone until it completely dries.
 Then it’s just a matter of polishing out the blemish it left behind.
 If you touch it with your finger or towel it will set your fingerprint or texture of the towel into the plastic.

 Xuron Corp. has the tools to help you with glues and adhesives.
 Take a look at the #860 Dispensing Bottle: it holds up to 2 ounces and comes with three applicator needle sizes, .010”, .020” and .040”.
 The .010 is suitable for use with most liquid solvents used in scale modeling.

-The larger needles are great for applying wood, white and other craft type glues.
+The larger needles are great for applying wood, white, and other craft-type glues.